-The compensated data will be saved in a new \.xle file.
+The compensated data will be saved in a new .xle file.
 The default file name will be the <original Levelogger file name> with the word <compensated> added to the file name prefix.
 Alternatively, the user can name the compensated file.
 Do not change or delete the file extension.
-The compensated file can be opened from the Data Control tab.
-All data files are saved to the default location: <C:\Program Files\Solinst\Levelogger4\0\Data> .
+The compensated file can be opened from the Data Control tab, or if Finish and Open is selected, then the compensated file will automatically open in the Data Control tab.
+All data files are saved to the default location: <C:\Program Files\Solinst\Levelogger4_0\Data> .